Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 7. Install the new component.
 To install a new electronic control board or user

 interface control, just reverse the disassembly procedure, and reassemble.
-You must
+You

 also follow the installation instructions that are packed with every component.
-The

 manufacturers like to use a universal board that fits most of their models.
 The